code-for-venezuela/2019-april-codeathon/README.md

 If you want to work on a challenge that is not by our partner organization, you are welcome to do so!
 Share you challenge in [#hackathon-ga](https://codeforvenezuela.slack.com/messages/CH5JMFBB2).

-It is highly likely that there will be more teams than challenges.
-But fear not!
+It is highly likely that there will be more teams than challenges, but fear not!
 Nothing like tackling problems from different angles to find creative and interesting solutions.

 ### Licencing